cehoffman/sinatra-respond_to/README.markdown

       content_type :css, :charset => 'utf-8'
       sass :style   # => renders views/style.sass
     end

 They need to be changed to the following.
 Note that you no longer have to set the content\_type or charset.

     get '/style' do
       sass :style   # => renders views/style.css.sass
     end

-If you want to ensure the route only gets called for css requests try this
+If you want to ensure the route only gets called for css requests try this.
+This will use sinatra's built in accept header matching.

     get '/style', :provides => :css do
       sass :style